 Thad Anderson (b.
-1980) is an Assistant Professor of Music at the University of Central Florida where he coordinates the percussion studies program and teaches courses in music composition and technology.
-Joining the faculty in 2009, Anderson also presides over the Collide Contemporary Music Series and Festival.
-Anderson is a versatile performer and pedagogue with focused interests that span contemporary music, historic American percussion ensemble repertoire, composition, design, electro-acoustic music, conducting, and technology.
+1980) is an Associate Professor of Music at the University of Central Florida where he coordinates the Percussion Studies program, teaches applied lessons, and directs the UCF Percussion Ensemble.
+Joining the faculty in 2009, Anderson is also director of the UCF New Music Ensemble, teaches courses in music technology, and oversees the concert audio engineering team.
+Anderson is a versatile performer and pedagogue with focused interests that involve contemporary music, composition, and technology.

-Active as a solo, orchestral, and chamber musician, some of Anderson’s performance credits include the Accidental Music Festival, Victoria Bach Festival, Austin Chamber Music Center, Timucua Arts Foundation, Round Top Festival-Institute, Syracuse Society for New Music, Make Music New York, Winter Park Bach Festival, Days of Percussion in Florida, Texas, Idaho, and Oklahoma, the Texas and Florida Music Educators Association convention, Percussive Arts Society International Convention, Austin, Waco, and Brevard Symphony Orchestras, and as a guest soloist with Conspirare and the Monroe Symphony Orchestra.
+Active as a solo, chamber, and orchestral musician, some of Anderson’s recording credits include releases on the Cantaloupe, Naxos, Ravello Records, Flying Horse Records, and Innova labels, while performance experience includes the Winter Park Bach Festival, Accidental Music Festival, Alterity Chamber Orchestra, Victoria Bach Festival, Austin Chamber Music Center, Round Top Festival-Institute, Syracuse Society for New Music, Make Music New York, Days of Percussion in Florida, Texas, Idaho, Mississippi, and Oklahoma, the Texas and Florida Music Educators Association convention, Percussive Arts Society International Convention, Austin, Waco, and Brevard Symphony Orchestras.
+Anderson has been a featured soloist with Conspirare, the Monroe Symphony Orchestra, UCF Wind Ensemble, and the Murray State University Wind Ensemble.
 Anderson frequently presents clinics, lectures, and performances around the United States and as far as Bangkok, Thailand.

-Additionally, Dr. Anderson is highly active in the Percussive Arts Society community where he is currently President of the Florida chapter and a member of the Music Technology Committee.
-Dr. Anderson completed his undergraduate work in Music Education at the University of Central Florida and received his Masters of Music and Doctorate of Music Arts in Percussion Performance from the University of Texas at Austin.
+Additionally, Anderson is highly active in the Percussive Arts Society community where he currently serves as Second-Vice President within the PAS Executive Committee, is a member of the Board of Directors, and contributes to the various PAS publications.
+He is also a frequent evaluator and faculty member at the Music For All National Percussion Festival and Summer Symposium.
+Dr. Anderson completed his undergraduate work in Music Education at the University of Central Florida and received his Master’s of Music and Doctorate of Music Arts in Percussion Performance from the University of Texas at Austin.